Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 4. Metal Opening Blades

-Ultra-thin flexible blades designed to cut through the adhesive between screen and frame.
-Use them after an initial gap is created with a pick — the blade widens and completes the separation.
-Professional sets include multiple thicknesses for different parts of the perimeter.
+Ultra-thin flexible blades designed to cut through adhesive between screen and frame.
+Use them after an initial gap is created — the blade widens and completes the separation.
+Sets include multiple thicknesses for different parts of the perimeter.

 5. Anti-Static Opening Card (ESD Safe)

-A thin, flexible card (credit-card thickness) with a slightly sharpened edge — like the SUNSHINE SS-040.
-It slides along the adhesive after a pick is inserted, and since it doesn't conduct electricity, it's safe to use near active components.
+A thin, flexible card (credit-card thickness) with a slightly sharpened edge.
+Since it doesn't conduct electricity, it's safe to use near active components.
+Once you use it, you won't want to work without it.

 6. Back Glass Removal Tool